Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

             sta $d00a                       ; sprite #5 X position (bits 0-7)
 ```

-I added the missing sprite, removed the last sprite and adapted the following routine for sprite movement.
-Now we have one sprite less to move around and which we could use for other things.
+I added the missing sprite, removed the last sprite and adapted the sprite movement routine.
+Now we have one sprite less to move around which we could use for other effects if we wanted.

 ![sprites-corrected](/assets/img/blog/fairlight/sprites-corrected.png)